onap/vnfrqts-guidelines/docs/vnf_guidelines/vnf_guidelines.rst

 others may start brownfield deployments in centralized data centers and then scale deployment more widely as infrastructure becomes available.
-Some service providers have been very public and proactive in setting transformation targets associated with VNFs [11]_.
+Some service providers have been very public and proactive in setting transformation targets associated with VNFs.

 Because of the complexity of migration and integration issues, the requirements for VNFs in the short term may need to be contextualized to